Learning to See

 meaning, in that curious marriage of past and present that gives Rome its poetic beauty.

 Can Bernini be dead when his expression of worship still shapes our hearts today?

-Learning to see more deeply the beauty around me is one of the greatest gifts I am
+Learning to see more deeply the beauty around me is one of the greatest gifts I took

-taking away from the Rome semester.
+away from the Rome semester.
 Every day was a new discovery.
-We could scale
+We could scale the Italian

-the Italian Alps to find ourselves on top of the world, looking down on a white wilderness
+Alps to find ourselves on top of the world, looking down on a white wilderness of

-of majestic, snow-capped peaks; or sit in silence in the dark, rainbow recesses of
+majestic, snow-capped peaks; or sit in silence in the dark, rainbow recesses of the

 high above.
 Even a typical school day could become an adventure if we woke up in the